-- Credit Recovery may be delivered in various methods and during a variety of times (e.g., Summer School, Edmentum time). - Credit Recovery may be delivered in a traditional classroom or through a blended learning experience (in class with an endorsed teacher using online learning modules). - Teachers who provide credit recovery through online virtual or blended learning must be certified educators endorsed for the course they are teaching. - Although students may complete online courses before the end of the term, final grades will need to be posted during the standard grading windows. - The student should follow the appropriate course sequencing.
+- Credit Recovery may be delivered in various methods and during a variety of times (e.g., Summer School, Edmentum time). - Credit Recovery may be delivered in a traditional classroom or through a blended learning experience (in class with an endorsed teacher using online learning modules). - Teachers who provide credit recovery through online virtual or blended learning must be certified educators endorsed for the course they are teaching. - The student should follow the appropriate course sequencing.

-- Students should not be enrolled in consecutive courses simultaneously (English 1 & English 2). - Any exception to the three-course limit must be identified in an individual learning plan, in an alternative program, and approved by the Chief Academic Officer for Curriculum Instruction and Support. - Students should be enrolled in no more than three online courses at a time. - Timely teacher content and feedback is essential for student learning. - Review the Edmentum Credit Accrual and Recovery Practices Handbook for specific guidelines for online practices.
+- Students should not be enrolled in consecutive courses simultaneously (English 1 & English 2). - Any exception to the six-course limit must be identified in an individual learning plan, in an alternative program, and approved by the Chief Academic Officer for Curriculum Instruction and Support. - Students should be enrolled in no more than three online courses at a time.